Crawfurd v The Royal Bank: Background

 Shortly after its incorporation in 1695, the Bank of Scotland began to issue banknotes.
 Coins were in short supply in Scotland at that time, with an estimated total value of not more than £1 million in 1707.
 As a result, paper banknotes soon became the preferred medium of exchange especially for high-value transactions.
 The Bank operated a fractional reserve, holding five times as many liabilities in the form of banknotes as it held assets in the form of coins by July 1696.
 Although paper money had firmly established itself in practice by the mid-18th century, its legal status was indeterminate without a body of case law to rely on.

 On 30 July 1748, an Edinburgh lawyer named Hew Crawfurd mailed two £20 notes to the merchant William Lang in Glasgow, but the letter was lost.
 Prior to sending them, Crawfurd had meticulously signed his name on the banknotes and recorded their serial numbers, so he notified the Bank of Scotland and advertised his predicament in several newspapers.
 One of the notes was never found, but the other note turned up at the Royal Bank of Scotland.
 Crawfurd requested the Royal Bank to open a multiplepoinding action with respect to the note, but the Bank refused.
-Thus he brought suit in the Court of Sessions against the Royal Bank.
+Thus he brought suit in the Court of Session against the Royal Bank.

 Both banks were alarmed by his action, as an adverse finding would subject banknotes to infirmities of title like any other property, which would threaten the idea of paper money as a common circulating currency.
 Despite their generally poor relations with each other at the time, they agreed to cooperate and jointly defend the case.